McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/children/children-4/_index.en.md

 +++
 alwaysopen = false
-description = "This is a demo child page" hidden = true title = "page 4"
+description = "This is a hidden demo child page" hidden = true title = "page 4 (hidden)"
 +++

-This is a demo child page, not displayed in the menu
+This is a **hidden** demo child page.
+This page and all its children are hidden in the menu, arrow navigation and children shortcode as long as you aren't viewing this page or its children directly.